coomdev/pngextraembedder/README.md

 PNG Extra Embedder (PEE)
 ========================

-Can embed any file in a PNG and upload it through 4chanX.
+Can embed any file in a PNG/WebM and upload it through 4chanX.
 Requires 4chanX and violentmonkey.

 How to Build